wpernath/summit-connect-config/README.md

 - `tekton/pipelines/dev-pipeline.yaml`: Default image repos and github sources point to my repos
 - `tekton/pipelines/stage-release.yaml`: Default image repo and github config source point to my repos

-To start the pipelines, you need set the parameters accordingly:
+To start the pipelines, you need set the parameters accordingly (or you need to change the defaults in the pipeline.yaml's):

 ```bash

 ```